pablodecm/phd_thesis/src/101_chapter_1.md

 In the context of the SM, excitations of the fundamental fields give rise to two types of elementary particles: fermions (characterised by having half-integer spin) and bosons (characterised by having integer spin).
-Fermions are the fundamental constituents of matter are further subdivided into leptons and quarks depending on their interactions.
+Fermions are the fundamental constituents of matter, and they are further subdivided into leptons and quarks depending on their interactions.
 A schematic overview of the fundamental particles of the SM and their properties is provided in [@Fig:standard_model_particles].
 Three particle generations are known for both quarks and leptons, each containing a pair of particles with different masses.
-For quarks, the heavier is referred as up-type and the lighter as down-type.
-Instead, for leptons we distinguish the heavier charged particles (electron, muon and tau) from its corresponding light and neutrally charged neutrinos.
-Regular matter is largely made of the first generation of quarks and electrons, given that  higher generations rapidly decay to quickly to lower generations characterised by smaller masses.
+For quarks, the heavier is referred to as up-type and the lighter as down-type.
+Instead, for leptons we distinguish the heavier charged particles (electron, muon and tau) from their corresponding light and uncharged neutrinos.
+Regular matter is largely made of the first generation of quarks and electrons, given that  higher generations rapidly decay quickly to lower generations characterised by smaller masses.
 All fermions interact via the weak force but only quarks carry colour charge and are subjected to the strong force.
-For each fermion in the SM, there is a another particle with identical properties but opposite quantum numbers, globally referred as antimatter, and denoted for each particle with the anti prefix and a bar over the symbol (e.g. up antiquark $\bar{u}$) or by explicitly denoting the charge sign (e.g. positron
+For each fermion in the SM, there is a another particle with identical properties but opposite quantum numbers, globally referred to as antimatter, and denoted for each particle with the anti prefix and a bar over the symbol (e.g. up antiquark $\bar{u}$) or by explicitly denoting the charge sign (e.g. positron
 $e^+$).
 Neutrinos are the only fermions that do not carry electrical charge and might be their own antiparticle.

-The mediators of fundamental interactions are referred as gauge boson, and are characterised by having spin 1.
+The mediators of the strong, weak and electromagnetic fundamental interactions are referred to as gauge bosons, and are characterised by having spin 1.
 To model the strong interaction colour charge exchanges, a total of eight independent strong massless force mediators, or *gluons*, are needed.
 Gluons